uxinkc/app-kcjourney/README.md

-# FPAC Design System
+# UX Journey

-Documentation website for the FPAC Design System.
+Prototype for a Stanford LEAD Project